moonlight0551/BASIC/README.md

 sierp2.bas - This fractal generator calculated Sierpinski triangles and is the second in the Fractal Collection.

 life.bas - An MBASIC version of Conways famous Game of Life.

+1Dlife10.bas - A 1d version of Conways Game of Life using random data as a starting point.
+You can choose the number of generations and iterations.
+Based om Usagi Electric code in his Youtube video here https://www.youtube.com/watch?v=bpdYBsgYF_c&t=664s